Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 https://github.com/pytorch/pytorch/blob/master/Dockerfile

-Commands for building the image	were not perfromed on the lecture.
+Commands for building the image	were not performed on the lecture.

 The building process takes about 15 minutes.
-The image takes 14.6GB disk space.
+The image takes 14.6 GB disk space.

 13-17*.